bassilharoun/paradise/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## important
+- data layer is called a network layer (Network data source, local data source, mappers)
+- Domain layer have a use cases and business logic (models)
+- presentation layer has a ui and implementation of MVVM (design code)
+- application layer has a shared classes and shared dep